Investing

 FDI in Figures

-Bosnia and Herzegovina can offer investors low levels of corporate taxation, several well-developed industrial zones, a solid banking sector and its strategic location.
+Bosnia and Herzegovina can offer investors low levels of corporate taxation, several well-developed industrial zones, a solid banking sector, and its strategic location.
 The country is richly endowed with natural resources, providing potential opportunities in energy (hydro, wind, solar, along with traditional thermal), agriculture, timber, and tourism.
 Major problems facing foreign investors include a lack of transparency of procedures and weak judicial structures, as well as the dual nature of the state and weak protection of property rights.
-Furthermore, complex labour and pension laws as well as the lack of a single economic space also hinder investment.
-Excluding some exceptions (defence industry and some areas of publishing and media, electric power transmission), foreign investors are entitled to invest in any sector of the economy in the same form and under the same conditions as those defined for residents.
-There have been no significant privatization programs in the recent past.
-The country ranks 70th out of 132 in the 2022 Global Innovation Index and 110th out of 180 in the Corruption Perception Index.
+Furthermore, complex labor and pension laws as well as the lack of a single economic space also hinder investment, and the business regulations and administrative procedures impacting companies vary across each of the Federation's ten cantons.
+Excluding some exceptions (defense industry and some areas of publishing and media, electric power transmission), foreign investors are entitled to invest in any sector of the economy in the same form and under the same conditions as those defined for residents.
+The Federation ranks 77th among the 132 economies on the Global Innovation Index 2023 and 67th out of 184 countries on the latest Index of Economic Freedom.

 Foreign Direct Investment 202020212022